sikuli/sikuli-bot/README.md

 	sudo mkdir /var/lock
 	sudo chmod a+rw /var/lock

+This is based on [this tip](http://stackoverflow.com/questions/12866572/rxtx-on-mac-serial-port-already-in-use) on Stackoverflow.

 If the above step does not work, the port is greped by the MakerWare software. so Run the following command to free the USB port in use

 	sudo launchctl unload /Library/LaunchDaemons/com.makerbot.conveyor.plist

-This is based on [this tip](http://stackoverflow.com/questions/12866572/rxtx-on-mac-serial-port-already-in-use) on Stackoverflow.
+This is based on [this tip](http://www.makerbot.com/support/replicatorg/troubleshooting/) on MakerBot ReplicatorG

 If your laptop does not find any devices or unable to connect to the device with USB cable like